Jmt1995/Jmt1995.github.io/_pages/about.md

 # 🔥 News
-- *2024.09*: &nbsp;🎉🎉 Our paper has been accepted on condition by Journal of Computer Science and Technology.
+- *2024.09*: &nbsp;🎉🎉 Our paper has been accepted by Journal of Computer Science and Technology.
 - *2024.05*: &nbsp;🎉🎉 Our paper receives Minor Revision from  Journal of Computer Science and Technology.
 - *2024.01*: &nbsp;🎉🎉 Our paper has been accepted by Computer Networks!
 - *2023.12*: &nbsp;🎉🎉 Our paper has been accepted by Computer Networks, congratulations to Tuo Cao!